Youth & Child Mental Health Services

 We provide services for children and families in their schools by therapists and a case manager.
 Therapists are on site and involved with children through individual, group and family treatment.
 They work closely with school staff to address behavioral problems that are interfering with the educational process.
 Therapists are part of the case conferencing process for children in Special Education.

 Our Behavioral Health Specialists provide case management services to children and families in the Head Start programs.
 They assist families to obtain community resources and any specialized needs the child may have within the Head Start program and/or in entering the public school system.

 Gambling Addiction Services

-Regional Mental Health Center offers counseling services to clients as young as eight years old.
+Regional Mental Health Center offers counseling services to clients as young as twelve years old.
 Group sessions may range from six to twelve sessions, while individual sessions are arranged to fit the client's schedule and can last as long as eight months.
 Our state endorsed gambling treatment providers are licensed addiction professionals.
 Thanks to state funding, Regional is able to offer gambling addictions services on a sliding fee scale, making them affordable to all those in need.

 Child Case Management Services

 Case managers provide services for children and families who are enrolled in counseling services.
-They assist families obtain community resources and any specialized needs the child may have to ensure their growth and development along with therapy services.
+They help families obtain community resources and any specialized needs the child may have to ensure their growth and development along with therapy services.

 IV-B Services (DCS Referred Services)

 Regional Mental Health Center’s IV-B Services program provides intensive, home-based therapy services to families who have a child or children that are in danger of being placed out of the home.
 Families are assisted with needed individual and family therapy and crisis counseling.
 Placement Diversion therapists are available to the referred families 24 hours a day, 7 days a week as needed.
 Services are referred through the Lake County Department of Child Services Title IV-B funding.